First quarter moon: All you need to know

 A first quarter moon rises around noon, reaches its highest point in the sky (overhead point) around sunset and sets around midnight.

-A first quarter moon rises around noon because it is 90° away from the sun on our sky’s dome.
+A first quarter moon rises around noon because it is 90° away from the sun in our sky.

 Age of a first quarter moon

-A first quarter moon is about 7 days old because it appears in the sky about a week after the new moon.
+A lunar cycle starts with a new moon.
+Now a first quarter moon appears in the sky about a week after a new moon.
+So a first quarter moon is about 7 days old.

 A first quarter moon has no duration as it occurs at a specific moment in time.
 It is the moment when the moon passes a quarter of the way in its orbit around Earth.